 Why this Error?

-This error I got because of Somewhat I deleted the application settings Parameter values (TenantID, ClientID, ClientSecret, AudienceID, etc.) wrongly in my local.settings.json file.
+I got this error because I deleted the application settings Parameter values (TenantID, ClientID, ClientSecret, AudienceID, etc.) wrongly in my local.settings.json file.
 I overlooked that.
 Then, after seeing that, I have added them back with the Key-Value Pair.
-Now, I can fix this Locally.
+Now, I can fix this locally.

 {